Jaredslocker21/organic_cat/README.md

   While being a Commerce\E-Commerce Event Manager myself, we know that the Product Name can be and very often is different than the alt_tag when uploading images.

 - Offers Model is a model that I made up.
 It allows the admin to update the slider images and slider captions.
-I believe that there can be more done for the product managers and the back-end administration and this adds more function for them.
+I believe that there can be more done for the admin to put in an image that is not sized right.
+Product managers and the back-end administration and this adds more function for them.
 But this is a good start.
+The offers model allow you to also change the text of the slider caption.

 - Reviews Model.
 Has been researched on the internet support, previous projects, and adapted to my project.